-- Amortised cost; or - Mandatorily at fair value through profit or loss.
-This applies to contingent consideration in a business combination or to liabilities which are held for trading; or - Designated at fair value through profit or loss.
+• Designated at fair value through profit or loss.
 This classification option can be applied when it eliminates or significantly reduces an accounting mismatch; the liability forms part of a group of financial instruments managed on a fair value basis; or it forms part of a contract containing an embedded derivative and the entire contract is designated as at fair value through profit or loss.

-Note 18 Financial instruments and risk management presents the financial instruments held by the company based on their specific classifications.
+Note 19 Financial instruments and risk management presents the financial instruments held by the company based on their specific classifications.